Triangulations of simplicial complexes and theta polynomials: Triangulations and face enumeration

 for every $n \ge 1$ and all $0 \le k \le n$, with the initial condition $p_{0,0}(x) = 1$, and have the property that

 for $0 \le k \le n$. \end{proposition}

 For example,

 Brenti and Welker~\cite[Theorem~2]{BW08} showed that $h(\sd(\Delta),x)$ is real-rooted, hence unimodal, for every Cohen--Macaulay simplicial complex $\Delta$ (more generally, for every Boolean cell complex $\Delta$ with nonnegative $h$-vector).
-The location of the peak of $h(\sd(\Delta),x)$ was studied by Kubitzke and Nevo~\cite{KN09} using methods of commutative algebra, and by Murai~\cite{Mu10} using combinatorial methods.
+The location of the peak of $h(\sd(\Delta),x)$ was studied by Kubitzke--Nevo~\cite{KN09} and Murai--Yanagawa~\cite{MY14} using methods of commutative algebra, and by Murai~\cite{Mu10} and Beck--Jochemko--McCullough \cite[Section~3]{BJM19}, using combinatorial methods.
 The following statement is a more detailed version of \cite[Corollary~4.7]{KN09} (and applies to Boolean cell complexes with nonnegative $h$-vector as well), which we will use in Section~\ref{sec:theta} to obtain a more general result. \begin{proposition} Let $\Delta$ be any $(n-1)$-dimensional Cohen--Macaulay simplicial complex.
 Then, $h(\sd(\Delta), x)$ can be written as a sum of three polynomials with nonnegative, symmetric and unimodal coefficients and centers of symmetry $(n-1)/2$, $n/2$ and $(n+1)/2$, respectively.

 In particular, $h(\sd(\Delta),x)$ is unimodal, with a peak at position $n/2$, if $n$ is even, and at $(n-1)/2$ or $(n+1)/2$, if $n$ is odd. \end{proposition}